 Anyway, this definitely helped my artistic plight and though these cookies most certainly would not perfect, I would consider them a success especially after the Mad Men fiasco.
 I have a really, very unsteady hand and also cannot draw a straight line even while using a ruler, so I’m never going to be a perfect sugar cookie decorator.
 I still had did all the detailing freehand (trunks and mouths and whatnot, so I left myself plenty of room for error. ;) Thankfully, a lot of Mo Willems characters are crudely drawn, so it works out a little better for me.

-I did a couple Gerald designs (these were probably my favorite and turned out the best), a couple Piggie (both pretty awful, hah), the Pigeon, the bus, and Cat the Cat.
+I did a couple Gerald designs (these were probably my favorite and turned out the best), a couple Piggie, the Pigeon, the bus, and Cat the Cat.

 Originally I had planned on flooding the entire cookie white, and then essentially doing a double-flood where the character would be.
 But, I didn’t get a chance to start these as early as I wanted and only had a day to do them, so there was no chance both floods would dry before I could detail.
-Although some of the piping did get covered with the floods, it wasn’t too bad, so I’d probably do this again next time since I’m pretty lazy. :) Plus, I’m not the world’s biggest royal icing fan, so doing it this way makes it a little less thick.
+Although some of the piping did get covered with the floods, it wasn’t too bad, so I’d probably do this again next time since I’m pretty lazy. :) Plus, I’m not the world’s biggest royal icing fan, so doing it this way makes the icing layer thinner.

 My timeline was making the dough Thursday night and refrigerating it, then rolling/cutting/baking it Friday morning.
 As soon as they cooled, I started doing the outlining, then when that dried, the flooding.
 I let them sit out until Zachary went to bed, and then did the detailing around 8:30 or 9:00.
 Not the most ideal, but it worked.